Research Your Home

 - Clarence Alfred Bunker Real Estate Files, 1895-1955.
 Bunker was a popular real estate lawyer in Wellesley and his professional papers reveal information pertaining to deeds, titles and mortgages and may include blue prints and maps.
 Click here for the Bunker Real Estate Files Finding Aid.

 - Albion Clapp Collection.
 Personal and professional papers of Albion Clapp, developer of the Cliff Estates.
-Collection is unprocessed, limited access available.
+Click here to view Clapp Family Finding Aid.